andrevasquez/feudal-japan/README.md

 Skwirk.
 2017.
 Feudalism in Japan.
 [ONLINE] Available at: http://www.skwirk.com/p-c_s-14_u-177_t-515_c-1916/feudalism-in-japan/nsw/feudalism-in-japan/medieval-and-early-modern-societies-japan/medieval-japanese-societal-structure.
 [Accessed 8 September 2017].

 Ducksters.
 2017.
 Middle Ages Timeline.
 [ONLINE] Available at: http://www.ducksters.com/history/middle_ages_timeline.php.
 [Accessed 8 September 2017].

+Lock, Peter (2006).
+Routledge Companion to the Crusades.
+New York: Routledge.

+Numbers, Ronald (11 May 2006).
+"Myths and Truths in Science and Religion: A historical perspective" (PDF).
+Lecture archive.
+The Faraday Institute for Science and Religion.
+Retrieved 25 January 2013.

+Whitton, David (1998).
+"The Society of Northern Europe in the High Middle Ages, 900–1200".
+In Holmes, George.
+The Oxford Illustrated History of Medieval Europe.
+Oxford, UK: Oxford University Press. pp. 115–174.
+ISBN 0-19-285220-5.

+Morris, Rosemary (1998).
+"Northern Europe invades the Mediterranean, 900–1200".
+In Holmes, George.
+The Oxford Illustrated History of Medieval Europe.
+Oxford, UK: Oxford University Press. pp. 175–234.
+ISBN 0-19-285220-5.

+Griffiths, Antony (1996).
+Prints and Printmaking.
+London: British Museum Press.
+ISBN 0-7141-2608-X.

+Brown, Thomas (1998).
+"The Transformation of the Roman Mediterranean, 400–900".
+In Holmes, George.
+The Oxford Illustrated History of Medieval Europe.
+Oxford, UK: Oxford University Press. pp. 1–62.
+ISBN 0-19-285220-5.

+Barber, Richard (1978).
+Edward, Prince of Wales and Aquitaine: A Biography of the Black Prince.
+New York: Scribner.
+ISBN 0-684-15864-7.